gwynevans/bitesize/Nebula.md

 Password:
 flag08@nebula:~$ getflag
-You have successfully executed getflag on a target account flag08@nebula:~$
+You have successfully executed getflag on a target account
 ```

 ## 09
-I skipped this one, after some initial investigations
+I skipped this one, after some initial investigations as PHP's not really my thing ATM.

 ## 10
 This one's a "time-of-use to time-of-check" vulnerability and relies on swapping the target between the access check and the open calls.